 The most common workaround for the link penalty is dropping the URL in the first comment instead of the post body.
 We tracked this too, but the data comes with important caveats.

 Link-in-comments tracking only became available in our dataset starting November 2024, and it covers a subset of months.
-When available, the reach scores for link-in-comments posts were consistently above the 100 baseline, often by a wide margin.
+When available, the reach scores for link-in-comments posts were consistently above the no-link baseline of 100, often by a wide margin.

 Though we have less data available here, the effect is directionally positive.
 Across nearly every month we tracked, link-in-comments posts outperformed both link-in-post and no-link posts on reach.
 Treat this as a signal to test and monitor, not a guaranteed playbook.